epsilonlabs/emf-rdf/RESOURCE.md

 Namespaces for creating EMF models must be configured in the `.rdfres` (see  Default model namespace section below).
 At the moment, the same namespace URI is used for every EObject created by the resource.

+The contents of the resource must only be changed *after* it has been loaded.
+The resource assumes that a Jena graph is present to be synchronised whenever a change is made to the contents of the resource.

 ## .rdfres file format

 Suppose you have a `model.ttl` Turtle file with some statements of interest, written against an ontology in `schema.ttl`.